alexcg1/my-first-jina-app/chapters/article.md

 <img src="images/flow-index.png">
 </p>

 If you look at `startrek_tng.csv` you'll see it's just one big text file.
-Our Flow will process it into something more suitable for Jina, which is handled by the Pods in the Flow.
+Our Flow processes it into something more suitable for Jina, which is handled by the Pods in the Flow.
 Each Pod performs a different task.

-In our indexing Flow, we use the following Pods, as defined in `flows/index.yml`:
+You can see the following Pods in `flows/index.yml`:

 * `crafter`       - Split the Document into Chunks
 * `encoder`       - Encode each Chunk into a vector